topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 .. _ss-height-profile-crow-fly:

-Height profiles for routes planned using 'Crow fly'
+Height profiles for routes planned using crow fly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you did not :ref:`activate the height extension <ss-height-extension-purchase>`, routes planned using the transportation mode crow fly will not have a height profile.
 Purchasing the height extension ensures that the :ref:`routes planned <sec-route-plan>` using the transportation means 'Crow fly' automatically get a height profile once the route lies in the :ref:`covered region of the Height extension <ss-height-extension-coverage>`.
 An example is shown in the figure below: